Guide to Supply Chain and Logistics Technology

 Data Standards and Advanced Analytics

 Traditionally, data in the logistics industry has always been completely siloed.
 Companies have stored data however they wanted and wherever they wanted, leading to a fragmented ecosystem, creating massive inefficiencies, and making it difficult to digitize operations.
-One of the biggest logistics technology trends for 2021, that we’ve identified, points out that data in silos will no longer be an option for companies who want to keep up with the changing times.
+One of the biggest logistics technology trends, that we’ve identified, points out that data in silos will no longer be an option for companies who want to keep up with the changing times.
 For example, new data standards are finally being created in container shipping, thanks to the advent of the Digital Container Shipping Association (DCSA) in 2019.
 The DCSA’s mission is to create common information technology standards for digitalization and interoperability in an effort to make the shipping sector more efficient for both customers and shipping lines.
 Just months after launching, the organization released its first Industry Blueprint, which details the new industry standards for data processes used in container shipping.

 However, the DCSA only represents the data standardization movement within the container shipping sector and it will take time for the association to develop new standards covering different sub-sectors of shipping.
 Meanwhile, Traxens, an IoT company providing high-value data and services for the supply chain industry, has announced it has led the development of the first standards for smart container data exchange published by the United Nations Centre for Trade Facilitation and Electronic Business to facilitate the use of smart container data.